Croatia with kidsAre Croatia family holidays a good idea in 2025?

 Some popular Croatian dishes include:

-1. Ćevapi: grilled minced meat rolled into sausages, usually served with pita bread and onions.
-These are popular with kids because they are the Croatian hotdog.
+1. Ćevapi: Grilled minced meat rolled into small bits, served with pita bread and onion.
+These are popular with kids because they look fun and new.

-3. Pljeskavica: minced meat, shaped into a patty and grilled - kids will enjoy this Croatian-style burger.
+3. Pljeskavica: Minced meat, shaped into a patty and grilled – sometimes filled with cheese.

-8. Black risotto: a flavorful dish made with squid ink, rice, and seafood.
+8. Black risotto: A flavourful dish made with cuttlefish ink, rice, and cuttlefish.
 Probably more of an adult choice than kids’.

-10. Octopus salad: boiled or grilled octopus, potatoes, onions, parsley, and olive oil mixed into a refreshing salad.
+10. Octopus salad: Boiled octopus, potatoes, onions, parsley, and olive oil mixed into a refreshing salad.

 If your kids love fresh seafood, this is the place

-Coastal Croatia is most famous for its seafood, which is caught fresh from the Adriatic Sea.
+Coastal Croatia is most famous for its seafood, which is often caught fresh from the Adriatic Sea.

 Dishes like grilled fish, calamari, and mussels are popular in coastal towns and cities like Zadar and Split.
 However, it’s important to take note that fish is usually served whole.